Kaiede/SingleBoard/README.md

 ## About the Project

 This library is heavily based on [SwiftyGPIO](https://github.com/uraimo/SwiftyGPIO).
 The reason for rewriting is to try to improve the readability and maintainability of the code by strengthening type safety when interacting with hardware registers, and streamling the developer interaction.
-This was proving difficult and slow work to do in place.
+Doing it as a re-write was proving to be faster and easier to test than attempting to refactor it in-place.

 - [Supported Boards](#supported-boards)
 - [Usage](#usage)